 Zuko: Yeah, and then you can show [the Fire Lord] his baby pictures and all those happy memories will make him good again.
 Aang: Do you really think that will work?
 Zuko: No!

-Deadly Dodging: several examples, like Aang vs Zhao in "The Deserter", but the one taking the cake would be that scholar being attacked by the platypus-bear in the beginning of "The Fortuneteller".
+Deadly Dodging: Several examples, most featuring Aang (e.g. Aang vs Zhao in "The Deserter"), but the one taking the cake would be that scholar being attacked by the platypus-bear in the beginning of "The Fortuneteller".
 Aunt Wu wasn't that far off.

-Death Faked for You: Iroh claimed to have killed the last dragon, but he instead found them and didn't tell anyone, so they could live in peace.
+Death Faked for You: In "The Firebending Masters", it's revealed t hat Iroh claimed to have killed the last dragon, but he instead found them and didn't tell anyone, so they could live in peace.

-Also Aang, sort of.
+Also Aang, sort of, in the beginning of the third season.
 He actually does die but is healed by Katara and remains unconscious for some weeks after.
 The rest of the team think it's best that they don't draw attention to the fact that Aang isn't dead and eventually convince him to reluctantly go along with it

 Declarative Finger: Zuko had one when he was impersonating his Uncle giving him sage advice.